- David Andrews

 Dr. Sclafani has a doctorate in sociology from Brown University, a Master in Business Administration from Columbia University and a Bachelor of Arts from Colgate University.
 He is a Professional Certified Coach (PCC) with the International Coach Federation (ICF), a Certified Mentor Coach (CMC) and an Advanced Certified Personal & Executive Coach (ACPEC) with the ICF-accredited College of Executive Coaching, and a Certified Action Learning Coach (CALC) with the World Institute of Action Learning (WIAL).

-Peter L. West, the founder of West Coaching Network, brings over 20 years of experience as a senior executive, management consultant, facilitator, and leadership coach.
-Peter's diverse background includes experience across a range of fields, including: information technology, telecommunications, customer and hospitality services, financial services, health care, as well as human resources, higher education and non-profit management.
+Peter L. West, the founder of West Coaching Network, brings to his clients over 25 years of experience as a senior executive, management consultant, facilitator, and leadership coach.
+Peter's diverse background includes experience across a range of fields, including information technology, telecommunications, customer and hospitality services, financial services, health care, human resources, independent and higher education, and non-profit management.
 Based in Washington, DC, he also works extensively with Senior Executives in both public and private sector.

 Ruth is the Director of Coaching for the Key Executive Leadership Programs, Department of Public Administration & Policy, at American University.
-Her clients primarily include Federal C-suite executives and their team members from a diverse array of agencies across the Federal government including the Transportation Security Administration, Immigration and Customs Enforcement, National Institutes of Health, State Department, Secret Service, Federal Bureau of Investigation, Department of Transportation, Department of Justice, and the General Accountability Office, among others.
+Her clients primarily include Federal C-suite executives and their team members from a diverse array of agencies across the Federal government including the Transportation Security Administration, Immigration and Customs Enforcement, National Institutes of Health, State Department, Secret Service, Federal Bureau of Investigation, Department of Transportation, Department of Justice, and the General Accountability Office among others.

-Ruth is one of only 60 researchers in the country certified to score the subject object interview— an interview designed specifically to generate data about how a person is making meaning according to Harvard professor, Robert Kegan’s constructive developmental theory.
-To support clients to move toward self-authorship of their lives, Ruth listens for the client’s story, the structure of the client’s story, and the structure of the client’s “meaning making.”
+She is one of only 60 coaches in the country certified to conduct and score the subject object interview— an interview designed specifically to generate data about how a person is making meaning according to Harvard professor, Robert Kegan’s constructive developmental theory.
+To support clients to move toward self-authorship of their lives, Ruth listens for the client’s story and the structure of the client’s “meaning making.”
 She supports clients to be fully present to better enable them to take themselves as object and notice the lens they are using to make sense of themselves and their organization.
-She also applies the principles of emotional and social intelligence and positive psychology.
+Ruth also applies the principles of emotional and social intelligence and positive psychology.

-She is an Executive-in-Residence in the School of Public Affairs, Department of Public Administration and Policy at American University.
-The courses she teaches focus on leadership, ethics, managing conflict, organizational analysis, and leader as coach.
-The leader as coach course she developed and teaches is designed to help Federal agencies grow the kind of leaders needed to face today’s complex challenges.
+As an Senior Executive-in-Residence in the School of Public Affairs, Department of Public Administration & Policy at American University, Ruth teaches courses focused on leadership, ethics, managing conflict, organizational analysis, and leader as coach, a course designed to help Federal agencies grow the kind of leaders needed to face today’s complex challenges.
 Ruth’s teaching is a marriage of deep theoretical knowledge—about organization development, leadership, and complexity—and practical tools to enable students to think and act in new ways and apply what they learn immediately to their work situations.

-She is President of The Zaplin Group, an organization that supports leaders and organizations to grow more thoughtful and compassionate leaders.
-Her background includes serving as: Executive Director of a nationally known non-governmental organization; curriculum and program development; serving as editor of two internationally known textbooks on female crime and delinquency; designing and leading international and Federal enterprise-wide change initiatives; and extensive social science research.
+Ruth is President of The Zaplin Group, an organization that supports leaders and organizations to grow more thoughtful and compassionate leaders.
+Her background includes serving as: Executive Director of a nationally known non-governmental organization; curriculum and program development; serving as editor of two internationally known textbooks on female crime and delinquency; designing and leading international and Federal, enterprise-wide change initiatives; and, extensive social science research.

 Ruth is a longtime student of meditation and an authorized teacher in the lineage of the Tibetan meditation master Chögyam Trungpa.
-She regularly conducts a day-long mindfulness meditation workshops as part of the Key MPA program orientation at American University.
-She has presented mindfulness meditation workshops for Federal agencies both nationally and internationally including for the National School of Government in South Africa.
+She integrates mindfulness meditation as part of the courses she teaches for American University and regularly conducts mindfulness meditation workshops for Federal agencies, both nationally and internationally, including for the National School of Government in South Africa.